Apply2Isar: Automatically Converting Isabelle/HOL Apply-Style Proofs to Structured Isar: Introduction

 Even in structured Isar proofs, Isabelle/HOL's Sledgehammer automation sometimes performs better on goals that have first been simplified by \isa{simp} or \isa{auto} \cite{hammering-away}, which can lead to brittle proof patterns if not refactored.
-Thus, a user might want to write an apply script first, then convert it to structured Isar for greater readability.
-However, this process is laborious: the user must step through the apply script and copy each set of intermediate goals along with the corresponding method application.
+Thus, a user might want to write an apply-style proof first, then convert it to structured Isar for greater readability.
+To do a direct translation, the user must step through the apply-style proof and copy each set of intermediate goals along with the corresponding method application.
+Alternatively, the user may use the insight gained from writing the apply-style proof to write a new structured Isar proof from scratch.
+Both methods are labor-intensive.
 To alleviate this labor and achieve the best of both worlds, we introduce \toolname, a tool implemented in Isabelle/ML that automatically converts Isabelle apply-style proofs to structured Isar proofs.
 We give a motivating example of the potential brittleness of apply-style proofs and an overview of \toolname in \cref{sec:motivating-example}.
-As apply scripts can admit complex behavior that does not always translate neatly to structured Isar, we encountered various design challenges in implementing \toolname, which we discuss in \cref{sec:implementation}.
+As apply-style proofs can admit complex behavior that does not always translate neatly to structured Isar, we encountered various design challenges in implementing \toolname, which we discuss in \cref{sec:implementation}.
 To demonstrate the efficacy of \toolname in practice, we evaluated it on thousands of proofs from the AFP, where it produced total or partial translations in 95\%--99\% of test cases.
 See \cref{sec:evaluation} for a detailed discussion of this evaluation.
 In \cref{sec:future-and-related-work}, we discuss future work, including how ideas from related proof refactoring tools may be integrated into \toolname.
 We conclude in \cref{sec:conclusion}.